spack/spack-tutorial/tutorial_environments.rst

    spack config edit

-You should now see the same file, and edit it to look like this:
+You should now see the same file in your editor.
+Change it to look like this:

 .. code-block:: yaml